solgenomics/VIGS/README.md

 ### Install docker on your system

 To install the VIGS tool, first install docker.
-Refer to the (docker installation instructions on the Docker site)[https://docs.docker.com/get-docker/]
+Refer to the [docker installation instructions on the Docker site)](https://docs.docker.com/get-docker/).

 ### Install ```git``` on your system